Bogdanovic scores 30 points, Jazz beat T-Wolves 103-95

 Jazz: Gobert blocked five shots for the second time in three games. … The Jazz took advantage of early foul trouble for Towns and Wiggins and jumped to an 11-point lead in the first quarter.
 Utah led by 11 before Minnesota tightened up defensively and reclaimed the lead with a 20-4 run. … Ed Davis missed his eighth game with a fractured left fibula.

-Timberwolves: Minnesota went 11 for 21 from the foul line. … Coach Ryan Saunders was given a technical in the first quarter. ….
+Timberwolves: The perimeter wasn’t the only place the Wolves struggled; Minnesota went 11 for 21 from the foul line. … Saunders was given a technical in the first quarter. ….
 Shabazz Napier (hamstring) missed his ninth game.
 F Jake Layman (toe) was inactive after leaving Monday’s game in the second quarter.

 UP NEXT: